Federated Credential Management API

 }

 3.5.
-Identity Assertions
+Identity assertion endpoint

 The identity assertion endpoint is responsible for minting a new token that contains signed assertions about the user.

-The identity assertion endpoint is fetched
+The identity assertion endpoint is fetched in the fetch an identity assertion algorithm:

 (a) as a POST request, (b) with IDP cookies, (c) with the RP's origin in the Origin header, and (d) with the Sec-Fetch-Dest header set to webidentity, (e) without following HTTP redirects.